module Kernel

 (in range -36..-2) given, returns object

-converted to an integer in the radix indicator if exists or -base
+converted to the radix indicator if it exists or base

 :